EX-Salesforce-Training/project-1-first-order/README.md

 For the Instructor information, if the user with the instructor profile have a contact, it would be much easier to change the query in the controller to get that.
 As it is currently stand, I am using formula fields to get instructor User information in Class__c itself which have no way of getting the PhotoUrl to display.
 So if you want to display the instructor photo you will either need to enforce that all instructor need to have a contact.

-DOES NOT WORK ON PREVIEW in side the console.
+THE PREVIEW OPION DOES NOT WORK.
 It need a user with a contact to even run. so keep that in mind.
 Test anything with the tester class.
 Or put it on an digital experience and log in as an actual user.